wu-semsys/ocedo/README.md

 The toolkit contains the following files:
 * [the OCED ontology](files/oced_ontology_v4.ttl)
 * [an RML mapping](files/rml_oced_ontology_v4.ttl)
-* two domain-specific enrichment document (as CSV files)
+* two domain-specific enrichment document for BPIC 2013 (as CSV files)

 ... and three jupyter notebook scripts:
 1. [XES to JSON](1_xes_to_json.ipynb): transforming the original XES traces into intermediary JSON OCED representation;